tvdv/coredns/plugin/forward/README.md

 When *all* upstreams are down it assumes health checking as a mechanism has failed and will try to connect to a random upstream (which may or may not work).

-This plugin can only be used once per Server Block.
+This plugin can be multiple times per Server Block.

 ## Syntax